-Firstly, I believe that spoken communication had a profound impact on vast majority of individuals since they find it simpler and more understanding in contrast with the written one.
-One of the most fundamental reasons of that would be that it is a tool we discovered to use for a long time through the history of manhood.
-As a human baby, we have learned instinctively to speak with our parents, friends and our siblings.
-Thus, we are all at some point, skillful at communicating our ideas to other people by word of mouth.
+Firstly, I believe that spoken communication has a profound impact on a vast majority of individuals since they find it simpler and more understandable in contrast with writing.
+One of the most fundamental reasons of that would be that it is a tool we discovered to use a long time ago in the history of mankind.
+As babies, we have learned instinctively to speak with our parents, friends and our siblings.
+Thus, we are all naturally skillful at communicating our ideas to other people by word of mouth.

-On the other hand, a written communication may have its own of advantages in comparison with the oral conversation whereas you can have multiple times of reconsideration and edition writing something interesting and having a deep, thoughtful opinion expressed by a written article, rather than just speaking about it.
-Besides, academically and legally speaking, I think it is vividly clear that a written argument has a much more legitimized effects since it can be easily referred to, while a spoken argument will not be taken seriously unless it is written and proven.
+On the other hand, a written communication may have its own advantages in comparison with oral conversation.
+You can have multiple opportunities for reconsideration and editing a writing about something interesting and having a deep, thoughtful opinion expressed by a written article, rather than just speaking about it.
+Besides, academically and legally speaking, I think it is vividly clear that a written argument has a much more weight since it can be easily referred to, while a spoken argument will not be taken seriously unless it is written and proven.

-In conclusion, Although I took speaking as the most powerful and effective method of communicating, written communication has its own kind of advantages, too.
+In conclusion, Although I take speaking as the most powerful and effective method of communicating, written communication has its own advantages, too.

+Control grammatical errors.

+Improve voc.
+In order to write natural English, try to use the best voc for your meaning.

+Read more samples.
+Your language needs to be more native-like.

+Good coherence and cohesion.